 Pushing your limits is part of the mountain athlete mindset.
 We’re always chasing the next summit, a faster time, or a tougher trail.
-But the drive to constantly go harder can lead to burnout and injury if it’s not balanced with smart, intentional rest.
-The truth is, your strength isn’t just built on the climb; it’s forged in the hours and days that follow.
-Ignoring your body’s signals, especially in a demanding high-altitude environment, is one of the biggest mistakes you can make.
-This guide breaks down the essential recovery tips for mountain athletes in Colorado, helping you build a sustainable routine that supports your goals and keeps you performing at your best for the long haul.
+But that constant drive can lead to burnout if it’s not balanced with smart, intentional rest.
+The truth is, your strength isn’t just built on the climb; it’s forged in the hours that follow.
+Ignoring your body’s signals, especially in a demanding high-altitude environment, is a huge mistake.
+This guide breaks down the essential recovery tips mountain athletes need to build a sustainable routine that supports long-term performance and keeps you on the trail.

 Key Takeaways